![]() |

 childhood went without incident.
 Our most clever escape award goes to Miss Gizmo, a 5 year old rescue

-been kept in a cage with sides that most of my hedgies would scale in a
+been kept in a cage with sides that most of my hedgehogs would scale in

 to our home, Gizmo was escaping that cage on a nightly basis.
 I moved

-and would be too high to scale.
+and that it would be too high to scale.
 Five months went by without event, then

 slightly under the cabinet ledge where I wouldn’t knock it over, and